ThaaoBlues/Blue/README.md

 - display your IP configuration

-- close/kill a process running on the machine just by name
+- close/kill a process running on the machine just by name (coming soon)

 - give you informations about the weather